 Clinical Study Details

-If you are interested in the Closed Loop study, please contact Paula Clinton at (650) 736-2313 or by email at firstname.lastname@example.org to discuss any questions you may have and to schedule a screening appointment.
-The consent form is available below for your review.
+If you are interested in having either you or your child screened for the Natural History Study, please review the TrialNet brochure and consent form.
+Once you have reviewed the forms, please contact Karen McVay at (650) 723-5395 or by emailing Karen McVay to discuss any questions you may have and to schedule a screening appointment.